 - Use the cream after you shower.

-- Use the cream until the irritation is better and then for 7 days after.
+- Use the cream until the irritation subsides and then for 7 days after.
 This will help stop the balanitis coming back.
 If it isn’t better after a week of treatment, see your doctor.